For freelancers, especially first-timers, tax time at the end of the financial year (EOFY) can feel overwhelming - but it doesn’t have to be.

 Here are seven tips to help you get ahead.

 If you’re earning more than $4,000 a year, you may have to pay PAYG instalments.
-Choosing this approach means you spread your tax payments across the year rather than getting hit with one large EOFY tax bill.
+This means you are required to make tax payments throughout the year.

 Make sure you have an Australian Business Number (ABN).
 Many clients will not deal with you if you don’t have one.
 They are relatively easy to obtain via the Australian Business Register website.